poproar/Barnabas-Instructors-Guide/_lessons/04/index.md

       - What constraints or challenges did you have to keep in mind in designing your robot?
       - Can you describe the four views in the drawing using last week’s vocabulary?
       - Describe, in your own words, an assembly.
+    community:
+      - Why should we take the opportunity to teach others what we know?
+      - Does it help others?
+Does it help ourselves?
 ---

 #### Review